puppetpies/Snippets/Crystal - Ruby dynamic vs static.md

 # Crystal - Ruby Dynamic vs Static

-The main difference between Ruby and Crystal is Ruby is a dynamic interpeted language and Crystal is a compiled and statically typed language, oh and everythings an object.
+The main difference between Ruby and Crystal is Ruby is a dynamic interpreted language and Crystal is a compiled and statically typed language, oh and everythings an object.

 If you remember the Stopwatch class which has define component which is a runtime dynamic